9 Signs You May Be a Cognitive Miser

 We have all formed habits that enable us to virtually bypass the thinking process.
 We’ve hardwired our brains to take shortcuts.
 For many adults, this “non-thinking” aspect runs on autopilot as though the brain knows no other way.

-While this habit is often be too ingrained for many adults to fully reverse, it is not too late to foster better habits in our children.
-Here are 9 common cognitive shortcuts most people do to minimize the use of the brains we’ve been given.
+While this habit has often been too ingrained for many adults to fully reverse, it is not too late to foster better habits in our children.
+Here are nine common cognitive shortcuts most people use to minimize the use of the brains we’ve been given.
 If you (or your child) are prone to any of these, you just might be a cognitive miser: